CLEP (College Level Examination Program)

 Step 1.
 Schedule your testing appointment by contacting the Testing Center at 847.925.6541.
 CLEP testing is offered Monday, Wednesday and Friday mornings, 8:30–9 a.m., and Tuesday and Thursdays afternoons, 4–4:30 p.m.
 Most CLEP tests are 90 minutes in length, and a maximum of two tests per session are allowed.

 Step 2.
-Register and pay the $85 CLEP examination fee online (The price will increase to $87 on July 1, 2018) .
+Register and pay the $87 CLEP examination fee online.
 Upon successful registration, an exam ticket is created.
 Print the ticket and bring it with you on the day of testing.
 A $15 per exam proctor fee is also required to be paid on the day of testing.
 Please Note: The Harper College Testing Center does not offer the Optional Essay for such exams as the College Composition Modular and American Literature.

 Step 3.
 Upon arrival to the Testing Center, you are required to provide the printed CLEP exam ticket, and a valid government-issued identification that has both a photo and a signature.
 Examples of such an ID include: